Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Last Whisper.png" Align=right width=8% height=8%>

-- 2750 Gold
+- 2900 Gold
 - Longbow

 **Breathtaking**: Whenever you damage enemies, you ignore resistances to piercing damage.
 If a creature would be immune to piercing damage, they take half damage from your attacks.

 **Loaded string**: As a bonus action, you load you bow.
 Your next attack that deals 1d6 additional damage.
 You can use this effect a number of times equal to your proficiency bonus before you must take a long rest.

+_You gain +2 to inititative rolls_
-You gain +1 to hit and damage rolls using this magical weapon.
+_You gain +1 to hit and damage rolls using this magical weapon._

 ---